-- A. Describing in writing and distributing the objectives and requirements of the course they are teaching at the beginning of each semester and summer term; - B. Including a reference to the Academic Ethics policy on each course syllabus every semester; - C. Discussing the importance of academic honesty and ethics with students; - D. Making clear on their syllabus their expectations regarding individual or collaborative work, the use of supplemental aids for examinations and assignments and other specific guidelines they want students to follow in completing assigned course work; - E. Being available to answer students' questions about issues of academic honesty and proper procedures for course work; - F. Addressing violations of the academic ethics policy by a student.
+- a.
+Describing in writing and distributing the objectives and requirements of the course they are teaching at the beginning of each semester; - b.
+Including a reference to the Academic Ethics policy on each course syllabus every semester; - c.
+Discussing and reviewing the importance of academic honesty and ethics with students; - d.
+Making clear on their syllabus their expectations regarding individual or collaborative work, the use of supplemental aids for examinations and assignments and other specific guidelines they want students to follow in completing assigned course work; - e.
+Being available to answer students' questions about issues of academic honesty and proper procedures for course work; - f.
+Reporting and dealing with violations of the academic ethics policy by a student.

-III.
+IV.
 Responsibilities of Students